Ruby Chard, Nature Speaks, Set Yourself Free

 As an artist and natural mystic, I perceive the world as beautiful.
 I perceive an endless depth of intelligence as color.
 It's super-alive, moving, and fluid.
 Ruby Chard Two begins to capture this in a way that's a departure from my earlier work.
 Using mostly translucent watercolors, with a tiny bit of gouache on hot press (smooth) watercolor paper the painting emerged.
 I love its psychedelic overtones.
 Note: No drugs were, or are ever involved in my journeys.
 From my perspective, they aren't necessary to experience the depth of nature.

 Ruby Chard Two creates space for us to stretch out in and just be.
 Its keywords are wild and free.
 It invites us to burst out of long-held, stifling concepts and ideas that keep us small and well behaved, as in behavioral management.
 The intelligent and orderly cooperation that life forms take on when free to evolve naturally is stunningly perfect.
 The energy around this painting and its creation speaks to this and asks; What would happen if we drilled down deeply into our authentic selves and lived from there?
 Where would that land us?
 The correct answer is, no one knows.
 So, it's more about being present to the mystery of life as it's unfolding.

-Plant-life is highly intelligent and can only be honest about its existence.
+Plant-life is highly intelligent and completely honest about its existence.
 The flowers can't distort themselves.
-They remain relatively wild even in cultivated gardens.
-They have a lot to teach us.
-For instance, regarding sight and our ability to perceive the truth with our eyes, Ruby Chard Two tells me that the restrictions we experience visually are based upon what we think, not what we would see if we removed the filters.
+They can remain relatively wild even in cultivated gardens and they have a lot to teach us about maintaining this stance.
+For instance, regarding our ability to perceive the truth, Ruby Chard Two tells me the restrictions we experience visually are based upon what we think, not what we would see if we removed the filters.